edong6768/Malet/README.md

 --configs_save
 ```

-This method requires the keyword `auto_update_tsv=True` to automatically read/write tsv files after a job starts/finishes running a config.
+This method requires the keyword `auto_update_tsv=True` in `Experiment` to automatically read/write tsv files after a job starts/finishes running a config.

 One adventage of 'Queueing' over 'Partitioning' is that you can freely allocate/deallocate new GPUs while running an experiment.